emagiz/emdocs/mds/microlearning/crashcourse-platform-capture-configure-a-message-type.md

 ## 2. Key concepts
 This microlearning centers around configuring a message type.
-With configuration we mean: Adding, Editing and/or Deleting of a message type With message type we mean: A reference to a specific data object (Order, Status, Employee, Invoice, etc.) of the data that needs to be exchanged.
+With configuration we mean: Adding, Editing, and/or Deleting a message type By message type we mean: A reference to a specific data object (Order, Status, Employee, Invoice, etc.) of the data that needs to be exchanged.
 This specific data object can be exchanged between several parties, meaning a message type can be in multiple integrations within your landscape

 To configure a message type you need the following: